Instructions: How to File for Probate

 Wellington 6140

-6. You may receive a request from the courts to provide further information.
-You need to provide this if asked, otherwise your application will not progress.
+7. You may receive a request from the courts to provide further information.
+You need to provide this, otherwise your application will not progress.

-7. You will receive signed probate confirmation from the courts, typically within 4-6 weeks after filing.
+8. You will receive a grant of probate from the courts by mail, typically within 4-6 weeks after filing.